Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

 .. dropdown::  What does `invoke` mean?

-    `Invoke` may refer to:
     - It can mean to execute or initiate a function.
 It is equivalent to Ethereum saying: "Calling a smart contract function".

-        - In the context of the ``concordium-client`` tool, it means to simulate a tx locally on your node via the `invoke` command of the ``concordium-client`` tool instead of sending the tx to the blockchain network and executing it on-chain.
-Since the tx was simulated it was not inserted by the bakers in a block and is not part of the blockchain and state changes that the `invoke` command makes are discarded afterwards.
+    - In the context of the ``concordium-client`` tool, it means to simulate a transaction locally on your node via the `invoke` command of the ``concordium-client`` tool instead of sending the transaction to the blockchain network and executing it on-chain.
+Since the transaction was simulated it was not inserted by the bakers in a block and is not part of the blockchain and state changes that the `invoke` command makes are discarded afterwards.